Picture Exchange Communication Systems

 What is PECS?

-PECS is an AAC system used to teach functional communication skills to those across all ages and disabilities.
+Picture Exchange Communication Systems (PECS) is an AAC system used to teach functional communication skills to those of all ages and disabilities.
 PECS uses pictures icons and motivating items to teach individuals to request preferences.
 Over the progressive PECS phases, learners acquire the ability to form sentences, make appropriate comments, and answer questions.

 PECS has been successful with individuals of all ages demonstrating a range of communication deficits.
 In some cases, learners utilizing PECS have developed expressive speech skills during the intervention process.
-Other individuals may Transition to another AAC device, such as a VOCA or iPad.
-The purpose of PECS is provide individuals who have unreliable communication skills with an effective, efficient, understandable way to express their wants and needs—and 30 years of research and results suggest that PECS is doing just that.
+Other individuals may transition to another AAC device, such as a VOCA or iPad.
+The purpose of PECS is to provide individuals who have unreliable communication skills with an effective, efficient, and understandable way to express their wants and needs—and 30 years of research and results suggest that PECS is doing just that.

-What is the role of PECS in AHRC New York City schools?
+What is the Role of PECS in AHRC New York City’s Schools?